mattbierner/pic-plane-support/README.md

 ### Taking Screenshots

-After putting together fun collage, tap the circular photo button to capture a screenshot.
-This screenshot hides all UI elements so that you only see the current scene and your placed planes.
+After putting together a fun collage, tap the circular photo button to capture a screenshot.
+This screenshot hides all UI elements so that you only see the AR view.

 ![The photo button](images/photo-button.png)